 * * *

-Despite the haze, 2 people, looking a little drunk, waited at the street light which struggled to shine through the smog.
-As we drove through downtown, Bojan pointed out the many bakeries, pharmacies and casinos.
+Two people, who looked drunk, waited at the street light which struggled to shine through the smog.
+As we drove through downtown, Bojan pointed out the many bakeries, pharmacies, and casinos.
 “Those are the main industries here,” he laughed, “and if you don’t smoke, sit outside,” he said, referring to the cafes.
-I thought of the soot that hung in the air and wondered which was worse.
+I thought of the soot that hung in the air and wondered if sitting outside would actually be better.

 We turned down a side street near Republic Square and arrived at my new address.